paritytech/asset_cli_tool/README.md

 	* Set chain to Local Node under the Development option from the dropdown list.
 	* On the Developer tab go to RPC calls, choose xcm pallet > teleportAssets.
 	* ![teleport](/docs/teleport.png)
-	* The createAsset extrinsic cannot be called with Ledger so it maybe prudent to send some funds to alice too and create the asset with her account.

 	#### **Note: Ledger does not support Westend Asset Hub.**